 The lighting was by generator and the sanitary arrangements were on the French design, ventilated by gaps in the bottom of the walls allowing clean ventilated air-flow to dispel any obnoxious odours.
 The fire exits were onto the road were two separate doors each 8 foot wide.
 An instructor was provided and gave instruction on skating at a rate of 2s. per hour for plain skating and 4s. per hour for fancy skating.
-The rink had a Music License with a band and was open for four sessions per day and closed at 10.30pm.
+The rink had a music license with a band, it was open for four sessions per day and closed at 10.30pm.

 In February 1910, Mr A. Tilney applied for and was granted a dancing license at the Empress Skating Rink.
 Mr Peter McWhirter at the Alexandra Rink, Six Bells was also granted a license.

 The Roller Hockey League.